Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

 You attach special meanings to an object

 Take a photo of it and save that, then let go of the item.
+Or give it to someone who will treasure it.

 It's hard to let go of the idea that someday I'll make this craft project